prestar5/dl.py/README.md

 # dl.py

-a super simple python script which allows users to extract audio from video hosting webistes more features are planned, such as
+a super simple python script which allows users to download videos or extract audio from videos on video hosting webistes
-- downloading higest quality video
-- validation of urls

 ## requirements
 - yt-dlp